brandonmarshal/lsx-demo-theme/logs/week40/logs-week40-day1.md

 -   3.40 hrs - Working on the two agents mentioned above (LS-1029 & LS-1030)
 -   2.0 hrs - Testing the agents and catchup meeting with Ash.
+-   2.30 hrs - Researching and testing ZenDesk MCP setup via Swifteq.
+Created plannign for a Lightspeed/zendesk-mcp

 ## Notes